SenSecurity/Founding/README.md

 Shinzo wo Sasageyo!
 Erwin.exe Created.
 ```
 ### Note
-Shellcodes that need an interactive shell like mimikatz can't be used with Remote Process tecniques.
+Shellcodes that need an interactive shell like mimikatz can't be used with Remote Process techniques.

 ## Credits
 - Some techniques used learnt from [Maldev Academy](https://maldevacademy.com), it is an awesome course, highly recommend